OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 $ adb push foo.txt /sdcard/foo.txt
 ```

-This approach is commonly used when you know exactly what you want to copy and from/to where and also supports bulk file transfer, e.g. you can pull (copy) a whole directory from the Android device to your workstation.
+This approach is commonly used when you know exactly what you want to copy and from/to where and also supports bulk file transfer, e.g. you can pull (copy) a whole directory from the Android device to your host computer.

 ```bash
 $ adb pull /sdcard